 POSITIVE CHANGE FUNDPOSITIVE CHANGE FUND

-The Positive Change Fund aims to outperform (after deduction of costs) the MSCI AC World Index, as stated in Sterling, by at least 2% per annum over rolling five-year periods.
-There is no guarantee that this objective will be achieved over any time period and actual investment returns may differ from this objective, particularly over shorter time periods.
+The Positive Change Fund aims to outperform (after deduction of costs) the MSCI AC World Index, as stated in Sterling, by at least 2% per annum over rolling five-year periods, and to deliver a positive change by contributing towards a more sustainable and inclusive world.
+There is no guarantee that this performance objective will be achieved over any time period and actual investment returns may differ from this objective, particularly over shorter time periods.

-The manager believes this is an appropriate benchmark given the investment policy of the Fund and the approach taken by the manager when investing.
+The manager believes this is an appropriate performance target given the investment policy of the Fund and the approach taken by the manager when investing.
 In addition, the manager believes an appropriate performance comparison for this Fund is the Investment Association Global Sector.

 Can capitalism power positive change?